cgwire/kitsu/docs/department/README.md

 ![Task Type](../img/getting-started/menu_tasktype.png)

-You can notice the empty column on the left part of the screen **Department**.
+You can notice the column on the left part of the screen **Department**.

 ![Task Type department](../img/getting-started/tasktype_department_empty.png)